 However, they are absolutely perfect for Mini Cherry Pies.
 When you think of cherry pie filling, they’re usually made with tart cherries.

 Once combined with a little bit of sugar and enclosed in a buttery, flakey double pie crust, they turn into the best cherry pie recipe you’ve ever eaten.

 But as much as I want to eat a whole pie, it’s best I didn’t.

-That’s why I scaled down my sour cherry pie recipe into Mini Cherry Pie For Two so you can still have the best cherry pie recipe with portion control.
+That’s why I scaled down my sour cherry pie recipe into Mini Cherry Pies so you can still have the best cherry pie recipe with portion control.

-They’re individual cherry pies baked in ramekins with a double pie crust and cherry pie filling.
+They’re individual cherry pies in ramekins with a double pie crust and cherry pie filling.

 Eat one now, share the other with someone you love.
 Or eat one now, eat one later.